Jaza/flask-s3-save-example/README.rst

 Flask S3 Save Example
 =====================

-An example Flask app that uses s3-saver, url-for-s3, flask-thumbnails-s3, and flask-admin-s3-upload to store and retrieve files on Amazon S3.
+An example Flask app that uses `s3-saver <https://github.com/Jaza/s3-saver>`_, `url-for-s3 <https://github.com/Jaza/url-for-s3>`_, `flask-thumbnails-s3 <https://github.com/Jaza/flask-thumbnails-s3>`_, and `flask-admin-s3-upload <https://github.com/Jaza/flask-admin-s3-upload>`_ to store and retrieve files on Amazon S3.

+This app lets you upload, re-upload, and delete a single image.
+By changing a few lines of config, the image will be stored either locally, or in a S3 bucket of your choice.

 Usage